 Further actions from techUK:

-We will continue to produce information on preparing members for no deal and will increase our engagement with Government to make them aware of any new issues that arise as we move closer to a possible no deal outcome on 31 October 2019.
+We will continue to produce information on preparing members for no deal and will increase our engagement with Government to make them aware of any new issues that arise as a result of a possible no deal outcome.

 Please get in touch if you have any further questions or concerns.